-To improve the competitive position of their cash management offerings, financial institutions are putting increasing pressure on their payments operations.
+To improve the competitive position of their cash management offerings, financial institutions are putting increasing pressure on their payment operations.
 While many processing units achieve impressive straight-through processing (STP) rates, it has become clear that the cost of handling each inquiry resulting from payment is multiplied in the total payment cost.

 The ‘in-flight’ cloud-based service allows for dynamic query handling between banks on the SWIFT network, enabling them to quickly resolve instances in which information is incorrect or missing in payment instructions.